 People accustomed to uploading files to web servers should be very familiar with FTP.
 Incidentally, FTP can also be used for sharing files.
 One user can share a file with another user by uploading it to an FTP server.
 Once the upload is done, the other user can login to the server and download the file in question.

 Because FTP doesn't put a cap to the size of your upload, people often use it to send large files over the Internet.
 Unfortunately, FTP is a very insecure network protocol.
-It transmits files in plaintext.
-Hence, a skilled hacker can do a man-in-the-middle attack to grab any confidential information you may have in those files.
+It transmits data in plaintext.
+Hence, a skilled hacker can do a man-in-the-middle attack, grab your login credentials, and then use those to gain access to your FTP server account.

 Don't you think it's rather foolhardy to be sending large files containing sensitive information knowing how vulnerable FTP is?